 Although this legislation imposes additional compliance requirements for firms, it seeks to provide valuable guidance and disclosure for retail investors.
 The compliance date is June 30, 2020.
 Best practice for implementation is to begin reviewing and addressing the requirements as soon as possible.

-To explore other important topics relating to Registered Investment Advisers, click here.
+Click to explore our articles on topics relating to Registered Investment Advisers.